-Children at this age cannot yet attribute meaning to death.
+Infants and younger children may not attribute any meaning to the word 'death'.
 They may experience displeasure or depression following the loss of their primary caregiver.
 Environmental change can provoke both positive and negative reactions among young children.
 They may react to the emotions and grieving of those around them.